hannwoei/Flying-Drone-Dataset/README.md

 # Citation
 If you use this dataset in an academic context, please cite our work:
 ````
+Zhi Wei Lee, Wai Hoe Chin, Hann Woei Ho, Air-to-air Micro Air Vehicle Interceptor with an Embedded Mechanism and Deep Learning, 2022.
-The academic paper was submitted to Aerospace Science and Technology.
+(The academic paper was submitted to Aerospace Science and Technology)
 ````